massinlaaouaj/lscommands/README.md

   #FUNCTIONS

    You can search two or more commands using / to split the commands that you write.
-Example: ls/wget or ls/wget/clear and more
+Example: ls/wget or ls/wget/clear and more<br>
-   You can choose your favorite color background Detect and alert upper case while you are writing Using Ajax for don't fresh the page, and see the results immediately
+   You can choose your favorite color background<br>
+   Detect and alert upper case while you are writing<br>
+   Using Ajax for don't fresh the page, and see the results immediately<br>

   #FUTURE

-   This page as time goes by, it will evolve and improve I have enough desire and illusions with this project!
+   This page as time goes by, it will evolve and improve<br>
+   I have enough desire and illusions with this project!<br>